CRMSS Ontario 2023

 A Typical DayBack to top

-Here's the shape of how 'a typical' day looked at CRMSS 2022.
-We are always in the process of tweaking the daily schedule to get things just right, and pacing our time is very important to us.
-For CRMSS Ontario 2023, the schedule below is very much subject to change, and individual events on given days will mean the schedule deviates from this significantly.
+We are always in the process of tweaking the daily schedule to get things just right, and pacing our time together is very important to us.
+At CRMSS Ontario 2023 we will follow this basic outline, but the schedule below is very much subject to change.
+Special events happening throughout the week will mean any given day's schedule may deviate from this significantly.

 The right pace